 - Broccoli Salad with Bacon

 - More Breakfast Recipes

 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you.
 It that helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

-These Homemade Bacon Bits are so much better than the store bought version and couldn't be easier.
+These Crispy Bacon Bits are so much better than the store bought version and couldn't be easier.
 Use real bacon bits to top everything from scrambled eggs and casseroles to soups, salads, and more.